Sensory processing disorder/Sensory integration dysfunction

-Sensory processing disorder (SPD) - or sometimes dysfunction in sensory integration (DSI) - describes when a person's nervous system has difficulty in taking in, integrating and making use of sensory information.
+Sensory processing disorder, or sensory integration dysfunction, are names for a condition where a person's nervous system has difficulty in taking in, integrating and making use of sensory information.

 What is sensory processing or sensory integration?